Pandoro french toast is a recipe for pandoro leftovers and a delicious dish for an intimate, cozy Sunday breakfast or brunch.

-- 1 spoon heavy cream - also non diary cream, like coconut
+- 1 tablespoon heavy cream also nondiary cream, like coconut

-In a large bowl mix eggs, milk, sugar, salt, cinnamon (1 spoon), vanilla extract, 1 of the olive oil spoons and the optional cream (this makes it thicker).
+In a large bowl, mix the eggs, milk, sugar, salt, cinnamon (1 teaspoon), vanilla extract, one of the olive oil tablespoons, and the optional cream (this makes it thicker).

-In another (tiny) bowl mix together confectinary sugar and cinnamon.
+In another (tiny) bowl, mix the icing sugar and cinnamon.

 Place a frying pan over medium/low heat and oil it using a kitchen brush.
-Dip the Pandoro, one slice at the time, in the egg mixture for a few seconds.
+Dip the Pandoro, one slice at a time, in the egg mixture for a few seconds.

-Fry each slice for less than a minute per side: you need a thin golden-brown crust.
+Fry each slice for less than a minute per side: you are looking for a thin golden-brown crust.

-Serve the toasts hot, sprinkled with the cinnamon sugar.
+Serve the toasts hot, sprinkled with cinnamon and sugar.

-TIP: a tea infuser is a great tool to sprinkle sugar.
+TIP: use a tea infuser to sprinkle sugar.